Question: Read and answer truthfully about how many of these 35 Internet marketing mistakes you’ve made. And, did you correct them?

 - Absolutely not.

-The way I see it, if those companies don’t take pride in their web sites, chances are, they won’t take pride in their products either.
+The way I see it, if those companies don’t take pride in their web sites, chances are, they won’t take pride in their products or succeed online either.

 Large linked text and flashing graphics won’t make sales.Your web site is a direct reflection of you and your business.